 The segment forms part of the county line between Jim Wells and San Patricio Counties and between Nueces and San Patricio Counties.
-It flows 39 miles from Wesley Seale Dam at Lake Corpus Christi to the Calallen Saltwater Barrier Dam 1.7 km (1.1 miles) upstream of US 77 / IH 37.
-The segment is divided into two assessment units, from the downstream end of the segment to the confluence with Javelin Creek (AU\01) and from the confluence of Javelin Creek to Wesley Seale Dam (AU\02).
+It flows 39 miles from Wesley Seale Dam at Lake Corpus Christi to Calallen Dam 1.7 km (1.1 miles) upstream of US 77 / IH 37.
+The segment is divided into two assessment units, from the downstream end of the segment to the confluence with Javelin Creek (AU_01) and from the confluence of Javelin Creek to Wesley Seale Dam (AU_02).

 The City of Corpus Christi borders the south bank of the river in the lower 10 miles of the segment.
-They conducts their own water quality monitoring as this is the primary drinking water source for the area.
+The City conducts its own water quality monitoring as this is the primary drinking water source for the area.
 There are several freshwater intakes in the Calallen Pool just above the Saltwater Barrier Dam.
 The upper half of the segment is primarily private ranches and farm.
 There are numerous, active and inactive, sand and gravel pits in the lower half.

-AU\01 is listed as having a concern for chlorophyll-a.
+AU_01 is listed as having a concern for chlorophyll-a.